UW-Statistics/gatesweb/docs/country_selection/Nigeria/ED_LITR_W_LIT.md

 ---
 # Percent of Women Who are Literate

-This Indicator represents the percentage of children 12-23 months who had received DPT 3 vaccination
+This Indicator represents the percentage of women who are literate

 ## Prevalance map